Published December 15, 2024 | Updated May 10, 2026

-Opened in 1954, Sullivan’s Bar is the oldest in the Blackstone District.
-While the bar pays tribute to John L. Sullivan, the famous bare-knuckle boxer that was recognized as the first heavyweight champion in 1882, it’s actually named for its founder.
+Opened in 1954, the bar pays tribute to John L. Sullivan, the famous bare-knuckle boxer who was recognized as the first heavyweight champion in 1882, but it’s actually named for its founder.

-The grandson of Irish immigrants, Leo Sullivan, was born in Omaha in 1916 and spent a couple of decades working for the Union Pacific Railroad.
-By 1950 he worked his way up to crane foreman but with the demanding nature of the job likely taking its toll, he pivoted to the bar business.
+The grandson of Irish immigrants, Leo Sullivan was born in Omaha in 1916 and spent a couple of decades working for the Union Pacific Railroad.
+By 1950 he had worked his way up to crane foreman, but with the demanding nature of the job likely taking its toll, he pivoted to the bar business.

 He opened his namesake bar in a space that was the longtime home to the West Farnam Hardware Store at 3926 Farnam Street.
 After the hardware store closed, the space was converted to a bar in 1940 by Phil Bessler.
 Grant Davis then operated his bar in the space until 1954.

-Sullivan’s operated as a neighborhood bar in the once swanky residential district that by the late 1940s had become known as funeral home row.
-By that time, many of the large residences were converted to funeral homes or apartments.
+Sullivan’s operated as a neighborhood bar in the once-swanky residential district that by the late 1940s had become known as funeral home row.
+By that time, many of the large residences had been converted to funeral homes or apartments.
 The bar would become a popular spot for those looking to partake in St. Patrick’s Day celebrations.
-In 1964 three men were caught painting a 25-foot shamrock in front of the bar.
+In 1964, three men were caught painting a 25-foot shamrock in front of the bar.
 When the police arrived to apprehend the men, they were booed by the crowd of spectators that had gathered on the street.
 In an attempt to hide the cans of green paint, a few friends took them inside Sullivan’s.
-After one of the cans tipped over, green footprints were tracked inside the bar only to be discovered by the janitor the morning of St. Patrick’s Day.
+After one of the cans tipped over, green footprints were tracked inside the bar, only to be discovered by the janitor the morning of St. Patrick’s Day.

 Longtime bartender Dan Houlihan took over Sullivan’s in 2001 when Farnam Street in the area of Blackstone was a one-way street designed to get people from the suburbs to downtown as quickly as possible.
 He saw the potential in not just the bar but the entire district.
 With its proximity to major employers and historic building stock, the historic district was ripe for a renaissance.

-Dan sought out to restore the building which had been constructed in 1946.
-He gutted the interior and hauled away 50 tons of debris.
-In the process of remodeling it from the floor-to-ceiling, he discovered architectural features that had been covered for decades including arched windows, large picture windows, exposed brick, ceiling trusses and the original entryway.
-When he finished the interior, he went to work outside which included moving and restoring its iconic neon sign.
+After purchasing the 1946 building, he gutted the interior and hauled away 50 tons of debris.
+While remodeling it from the floor to the ceiling, he discovered long-hidden architectural features including arched windows, large picture windows, exposed brick, ceiling trusses and the original entryway.
+He uncovered these and incorporated them into the design, adding to the historic feel of the building.
+The renovation extended outside and included moving and restoring Sullivan’s iconic neon sign.

-He appointed the bar with a 1930s-era imported bar and the shuffleboard table from the beloved 49’r Lounge which he had restored.
-He also added wooden statues of John L. Sullivan as well as a Creighton baseball player and a Bugeater football player.
-He also added a patio in a once neglected space behind the bar that now serves as a nice refuge along the busy street.
+With the renovation completed, Houlihan added a 1930s-era imported bar and a restored shuffleboard table from the beloved 49’r Lounge, which had been closed a few years earlier.
+He was also responsible for adding wooden statues of John L. Sullivan, a Creighton baseball player and a Bugeater football player.
+He also turned the once-neglected space behind the building into a patio that serves as a nice refuge among the energetic hub that surrounds Sullivan’s.
+Houlihan sold the bar to former employees in 2024.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!